-19 111

-Herd Status: Please indicate which ch testing method has bee en used to deterr nine herd status (in the last 12 months)
+Herd Status: Please indicate which testing method has been used to determine herd status (in the last 12 months)

-☐ Cull cow screen ☐ Whole herd screen ☐ Targeted 30 cow screen ☐ Other (please specify)
+□ Cull cow screen □ Whole herd screen □ Targeted 30 cow screen □ Other (please specify) Please note: Bulk milk testing is NOT acceptable under the NJMP

 Control Strategy: Please indicate which strategy you have agreed to adopt within your written herd health management plan

-□ Biosecurity protect and monitor □ Improved farm management □ Improved farm management and strategic testing Please note: Only ONE strategy should be selected □ Improved farm management test and cull □ Breed to terminal sire □ Firebreak vaccination
+□ Biosecurity protect and monitor □ Improved farm management □ Improved farm management and strategic testing Please note: Only ONE strategy should be selected ☐ Improved farm management test and cull☐ Breed to terminal sire☐ Firebreak vaccination

 Veterinary Declaration: I, as a certified BCVA Accredited Johne's Veterinary Advisor , can confirm that an assessment of Johne's disease risk and status has been undertaken on this farm in the last 12 months and that there is a written Johne's disease management plan in place which has been agreed with the herd owner.
 In my opinion, the plan complies with the objectives of the National Johne's Management Plan.
 To find your BAJVA registration number visit: www.actionjohnesuk.org/bajva/

-Signed C
+Signed

 Print name Date

 Vet practice name BAJVA number

 Vet practice address and postcode

-Farmer Declaration: I can confirm that an assessment 12 months in conjunction with a written Johne's disease manager BCVA Accredited Johne's
+Farmer Declaration: I can confirm that an assessment of Johne's disease risk and status has been undertaken on this farm in the last 12 months in conjunction with a BCVA Accredited Johne's Veterinary Advisor and I undertake to adopt the written Johne's disease management plan.

 Signed

 Print name Date

 Farm name Supplier number (if applicable)

 Farm address and postcode

-A signed declaration should be obtained annually in conjunction with a BAJVA.
-This is a Red Tractor requirement.
-A copy must be shared with your milk purchaser upon request by 31st December each year (or the date otherwise stated by your milk purchaser).
+A signed declaration should be obtained annually in conjunction with a BAJVA, and a copy must be shared with your milk purchaser by 31st December each year (or the date otherwise stated by your milk purchaser).